alina-yur/nljug-native-spring-boot/README.md

+# Spring Boot and GraalVM: a Match Made in Heaven

 Hello, Java Magazine!👋

 I'm very excited about this opportunity to talk with you in writing about GraalVM, Spring Boot, how they are even more awesome together, and why you should care.
 Let's go!

-# What is GraalVM and why GraalVM
+## What is GraalVM and why GraalVM

 GraalVM is a JDK, just like OpenJDK or any other JDK of your choice, but with additional features and capabilities built on top of it.
 Let's explore them.